Ambreen140187/market-place-hakathon/hackathon 3 Day 2/README.md

 #### 🌟 Hackathon Day 2 Completed! 🌟
 Hello everyone!
-I am kavita a Frontend Web Developer, and I am thrilled to share that I’ve successfully completed my Hackathon Day 2 Task!
+I am AMBREEN ASIF a Frontend Web Developer, and I am thrilled to share that I’ve successfully completed my Hackathon Day 2 Task!

 📄 What I Worked On Today:
 I focused on planning the technical foundation for my project — a Furniture E-Commerce Website.
 Here's what I accomplished: